yourpwnguy/jwt/README.md

 ## But Why Use Our Tool❓

-We understand and appreciate that jwt.io provides a web-based solution for decoding JWT tokens, however our CLI tool offers the advantage of offline decoding.
+We understand and appreciate that jwt.io provides a web-based solution for decoding JWT tokens, however our CLI tool offers the advantage of decoding offline.
 By keeping your tokens local, there's no risk of sensitive information landing in a website's database, ensuring your data remains secure and private.
 Yes, we are talking about you privacy-conscious users.

 ## Contributing 🤝